AODocs-Dev/api-documentation/src/Guides/10-Key concepts/00-Overview.md

 ## Next steps

-In the _Key concepts_ section you can read more about [AODocs basics](/docs/aodocs-staging.altirnao.com/1/c/Guides/10-Key%20concepts/10-Basics%20of%20AODocs) as well as about how you can leverage [concepts and components of AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/10-Key%20concepts/20-Basics%20of%20AODocs%20APIs) to accomplish your goals.
+In the _Key concepts_ section you can read more about [AODocs basics](/docs/aodocs-staging.altirnao.com/1/c/Guides/10-Key%20concepts/10-Basics%20of%20AODocs), as well as about leveraging [concepts and components of AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/10-Key%20concepts/20-Basics%20of%20AODocs%20APIs) to accomplish your goals.